interlay/interlay.github.io/docs/vault/faq.md

 ### Who can become a Vault?
 The PolkaBTC bridge is fully decentralized: anyone can run a Vault.

+### How many Vaults can there be?
+As many as want to participate.

+### What is the minimum number of required Vaults?

+One honest and online Vault is enough to allow users to move BTC to Polkadot.
+A user can even be his/her own Vault.
+The more Vaults, however, the better.
+### Do Vaults earn fees?

+Yes!
+Vaults earn fees in PolkaBTC and DOT.

 ### How often must Vaults come online?
 Vaults **should remain online** to check for issue and, most importantly, redeem requests.
 Currently, Vaults have ``24 hours`` to execute a redeem request.